Are dead or decomposing bodies dangerous?

 First, we want to assure you’re not alone!
 How many of us sneak a look at our exes, or old classmates’ Instagrams to see how they’re doing, or what they look like now?
 The impulse to know what is happening to someone we once shared our lives with doesn’t end at death.

-The problem is, we can’t answer this question because there are so many variables.
+The problem is, we can’t answer this question because there are so many variables involved.
 The process and speed of decomposition varies drastically depending on environment, temperature, humidity, as well as other factors like type of casket, or was the body embalmed?
-Here’s a great video in which Caitlin discusses the many ways to decay.
+Here’s a great video about the many ways to decay.